phanect/eslint-stylistic/packages/eslint-plugin-js/rules/linebreak-style/README.md

 - `"unix"` (default) enforces the usage of Unix line endings: `\n` for LF.
 - `"windows"` enforces the usage of Windows line endings: `\r\n` for CRLF.
+- `"editorconfig"` follow the configuration in .editorconfig.

+This rule has an object option:

+- `"fallback"`: is only used when the first option is `"editorconfig"`.
+If your project does not have .editorconfig file, the value set here is used to lint.
+Useful for sharable configs which may be used in the both projects with and without .editorconfig. `"unix"`, `"windows"`, or `"off"`.

 ### unix